UPDATED 16 November 2022

 What are the current restrictions and guidance where I live?

-Different COVID-19 restrictions and guidance are in place across the UK.
-Restrictions and guidance may change depending on things like COVID-19 case numbers and vaccination levels within the community.
-You can read the latest updates and find links to read more about current restrictions and guidance below.
+There are no longer COVID-19 legal restrictions in place anywhere in the UK, but guidance remains in place for each nation.
+You can read the latest updates and find links to read more about current guidance below.

 - Free lateral flow tests will be sent to those who are at risk of severe illness from COVID-19.
 You should use these tests only if you have symptoms.
 If a lateral flow test confirms that you have COVID-19, you may be eligible for treatment - we have information on how to access treatment here.

-- You can read the full restrictions and guidance on the GOV.UK website.
+- You can read the full guidance on the GOV.UK website.

-- You can read the full restrictions and guidance on the Welsh Government website.
+- You can read the full guidance on the Welsh Government website.

 - You can read the full guidance for Scotland on the Scottish Government website.